Please scroll down to find the grade level you are looking for or click here for a printable list.

 3.ESS3: Earth and Human Activity

-2) Design solutions to reduce the impact of natural hazards on the environment.
+1) Evaluate existing solutions that reduce the impact of natural hazards (e.g., fires, landslides, earthquakes, volcanic eruptions, floods, severe weather) on the environment.

 3.ETS1: Engineering Design